sencorp/ajaxsearchbox/README.md

 # ajaxsearchbox
-Search Area buuilt with AJAX and jQuery
+Search Area buuilt with AJAX, jQuery, and JSON object